ZeN220/vk-schema-codegen/README.md

   --help                      Show this message and exit.

 Commands:
-  generate   Generate code for all entities from API schema objects    Generate objects from API schema responses  Generate responses from API schema
+  generate   Generate all entities from API schema objects    Generate objects from API schema responses  Generate responses from API schema
 ```